apro-interfaith/apro/reports.md

 <a href="https://github.com/apro-interfaith/apro/blob/master/files/APRO_AHRC.pdf" title="Download PDF of full report" class="button">Full Report</a>

+***

+## Media Reports

+### APRO Supports National Day of Mourning

+<time>February 20, 2009</time>

+<a href="https://github.com/apro-interfaith/apro/blob/master/files/APRO_MR_2009009.pdf" title="Download PDF of full report" class="button">Full Report</a>

+***

+### APRO welcomes Australia’s voice against religious persecution

+<time>June 10, 2008</time>

+<a href="https://github.com/apro-interfaith/apro/blob/master/files/APRO_MR_20080610.pdf" title="Download PDF of full report" class="button">Full Report</a>

+***

+### APRO shares Australia’s concern over religious persecution in Iran

+<time>March 25, 2009</time>

+<a href="https://github.com/apro-interfaith/apro/blob/master/files/APRO_MR_20090325.pdf" title="Download PDF of full report" class="button">Full Report</a>

+***

+### Australia’s religious leaders oppose religious persecution in Iran

+<time>8 September 2010</time>

+<a href="https://github.com/apro-interfaith/apro/blob/master/files/APRO_MR_20100910.pdf" title="Download PDF of full report" class="button">Full Report</a>

+***

+### APRO submission to the federal government inquiry into the regulation of billboard and outdoor advertising

+<time>February 2011</time>

+<a href="https://github.com/apro-interfaith/apro/blob/master/files/APRO_MR_20110214.pdf" title="Download PDF of full report" class="button">Full Report</a>

+***

 ## Past Forums

+### APRO Forum 2017: “Religious values and the value of religion”

+<time> 22 February 2017</time>

+>The forum provided a space for Christians from various denominations, Jews, Muslims, Buddhists, Hindus, Sikhs, Bahá’ís and others to come together to explore the value of religion and the place of religious values in our diverse society.
+Representatives from government, academia and the media also attended.
+>
+>The forum began with a keynote address by Professor the Hon Kristina Keneally, the frst woman to become Premier of NSW.
+Refecting on her personal journey as an “openly Catholic” feminist woman, she explored the complex linkages between religion, faith, values and politics in a secular society.
+She said it was wrong to say that religion has no role to play in political discourse, as we are all infuenced by the experiences, beliefs and worldview that we bring to public life; we are all spiritual beings.
+The more important question to ask, she said, is how well our politicians understand the faith of their fellow citizens, and how it shapes and motivates them.

+<a href="https://github.com/apro-interfaith/apro/blob/master/files/Forum_report_and_outcomes.pdf" title="Download PDF of full report" class="button">Full Report</a>

+***

 ### APRO Forum 2015: “Building a community where we all belong”